dominodatalab/reference-project-xai/README.md

 *Disclaimer - Domino Reference Projects are starter kits built by Domino researchers.
 They are not supported by Domino.
-Load them as Domnio file system projects, not Git-based projects.
+Load them as Domino file system projects, not Git-based projects.
 They are then yours to use or modify as you see fit.
 We hope they will be a beneficial tool in your analytical journey!

 ## Welcome to the Domino Reference Project for...